nwjs/chromium.src/docs/enterprise/add_new_policy.md

 ### Presubmit Checks when Modifying Existing Policies

-To enforce the above rules concerning policy modification and ensure no backwards incompatible changes are introduced, there will be presubmit checks performed on every change to [policy_templates.json](https://cs.chromium.org/chromium/src/components/policy/resources/policy_templates.json).
+To enforce the above rules concerning policy modification and ensure no backwards incompatible changes are introduced, presubmit checks will be performed on every change to [policy_templates.json](https://cs.chromium.org/chromium/src/components/policy/resources/policy_templates.json).

 The presubmit checks perform the following verifications:

-1. It verifies if a policy is considered **un-released** before allowing a change.
-A policy is considered un-released if **any** of the following conditions are true:
+1. It verifies whether a policy is considered **unreleased** before allowing a change.
+A policy is considered unreleased if **any** of the following conditions are true:

-    1. Is the unchanged policy marked as `future: true`.
+    1. It is an unchanged policy marked as `future: true`.
     2. All the `supported_versions` of the policy satisfy **any** of the following conditions
         1. The unchanged supported major version is >= the current major version stored in the VERSION file at tip of tree.
-This covers the case of a policy that was just recently been added but has not yet been released to a stable branch.
+This covers the case of a policy that has just recently been added, but has not yet been released to a stable branch.
         2. The changed supported version == unchanged supported version + 1 and
             the changed supported version is equal to the version stored in the VERSION file at tip of tree.
-This check covers the case of "un-releasing" a policy after a new stable branch has been cut but before a new stable release has rolled out.
+This check covers the case of "unreleasing" a policy after a new stable branch has been cut, but before a new stable release has rolled out.
 Normally such a change should eventually be merged into the stable branch before the release.

-2. If the policy is considered **un-released**, all changes to it are allowed.
+2. If the policy is considered **unreleased**, all changes to it are allowed.

-3. However if the policy is not un-released then the following verifications are performed on the delta between the original policy and the changed policy.
+3. However if the policy is released then the following verifications are performed on the delta between the original policy and the changed policy.